 To get the most benefits of vitamin E oil, go for the brand with at least 70, 000 IU.
 IU is an abbreviation for international unit, which measures the vitamin E activity in the oil.
 It’s the purest form and extremely concentrated.

-The best brands of vitamin E oil and my favorites are Sundown Naturals Vitamin E Oil and Puritan’s Pride Vitamin E Oil.
-They’re natural and gluten and wheat free.
-Thought it comes in a 2.5 fl oz bottle, it’s so thick, it takes some time to finish the bottle.
+Though it comes in a 2.5 fl oz bottle, it’s quite thick.
+You will use 1 – 2 teaspoons at once in most recipes so it will take some time to get through the bottle.
 I go through less than 3 bottles every year and I use it in everything hair and skin care related.

 Some people prefer to buy soft gel capsules and cut them open to extract the oil.
 Solgar Vitamin E Softgels appears to be a favorite.
 Each soft gel contains vitamin E oil with an IU of 1000.